 The surface graphs in the panel (c) of Figures 2 and 3 reveal dramatic decreases in the responses of gdp_t and $pgdp_t$ over time, respectively.
-Strong positive responses of the GDP variables are rapidly dragged down as more observations are added from later sample periods.
+Strong positive responses of the GDP variables are rapidly dragged down as observations are shifted toward later sample periods.